rishabbahal9/semantic-search-mongodb/Readme.md

     ```bash
     npm install
     ```
-3. Change text in data.ts in utils directory if required.
+3. You have 2 options here.
+If you want to ingest large chunk of text, then change text in data.ts in utils directory.
+If you want to ingest mongodb db data after neutralizing it to text, then create a `data` directory in the root of the project and add .json file in there.
+Accordingly in `ingest-data.ts` file, comment and uncomment #1 lines or #2 lines.

 4. Compile code
     ```bash
     npx tsc